X

 Ketan Jain

 Thank you.
-Congratulations on a very good set of numbers.
-Sir, my first question is.
-I was observing the numbers.
-Our domestic realization is up 9% year.
-On year in this quarter.
+Congratulations on a very good set of numbers, sir.
+Sir, my first question is, I was observing the numbers, our domestic realization is up 9% year-on-year in this quarter.
 Can you tell us what is the reason driving this?

 Ketan Jain

 Understood.
-So that is why that difference in this.
-My second question is if it could help us with the cargo breakdown of the international.
-International cargo in Portwise.
+So that is why that difference in this thing.
+So my second question is, if you could help us with the cargo breakdown of the international, international cargo port-wise?

 Ketan Jain

 Yeah.
-My last question is on Munra.
-What is Your outlook on Munra for the full year?
+The — my last question is on Mundra.
+What is your outlook on Mundra for the full year?
 I think we are down around 2% for nine months.
 What is your outlook on Mundra for the full year?

 Ashwani Gupta